 These goals set forth by the board of directors are accomplished by maximizing the value of Cook Inlet’s common property salmon resource through the use of science, education, and technology.

 We are stewards of wild salmon for all who fish here

-The Cook Inlet Aquaculture Association enhances wild stock with fish hatcheries throughout the region.
-Our activities benefit commercial fishing, tourism, and personal use harvests.
+The Cook Inlet Aquaculture Association enhances salmon fisheries, using fish hatcheries throughout the region.
+Our activities benefit commercial fishing, sport fishing, tourism, and personal use harvests.